zmstone/emqx-docgen/docs/rootdoc.md

 myarray.1 = 74
 myarray.2 = 75
 ```
-will be interpreated as `myarray = [74, 75]`, which is handy when trying to override array elements.
+It is interpreated as `myarray = [74, 75]`, which is handy when trying to override array elements.
 :::

 ### Primitive Data Types